josmar-crwdstffng/angular/aio/content/guide/service-worker-intro.md

     The previous version of the application is served until an update is installed and ready.

 *   The service worker conserves bandwidth when possible.
-    Resources are only downloaded if they've changed.
+    Resources are only downloaded if they have changed.

 To support these behaviors, the Angular service worker loads a *manifest* file from the server.
-The file, called `ngsw.json` \(not to be confused with the [web app manifest](https://developer.mozilla.org/docs/Web/Manifest)\), describes the resources to cache and includes hashes of every file's contents.
+The file, called `ngsw.json` \(not to be confused with the [web app manifest](https://developer.mozilla.org/docs/Web/Manifest)\), describes the resources to cache and includes hashes of the contents of every file.
 When an update to the application is deployed, the contents of the manifest change, informing the service worker that a new version of the application should be downloaded and cached.
 This manifest is generated from a CLI-generated configuration file called `ngsw-config.json`.